Dynamic cross-scale wavelet coherence: Novel scale-specific nonstationary subprocesses

-\textsc{Definition 6} For a given scale $j$ and rescaled time $u$, let $c_{j}^{(p,p)}(u,\tau)$ denote the scale-specific local autocovariance of channel $p$ at lag $\tau$ and $c_{j}^{(p,q)}(u,\tau)$ be the scale-specific local cross-covariance between channels $p$ and $q$.
-In terms of the local auto- and cross-covariance functions defined by \cite{ombao2014}, we define these in terms of the elements of the cross-scale LWS matrix and of the cross-scale autocorrelation wavelets, as following representations,
+\begin{definition} For a given scale $j$ and rescaled time $u$, denote $c_{j}^{(p,p)}(u,\tau)$ to be the \underline{scale-specific local autocovariance} of channel $p$ at lag $\tau$, and $c_{j}^{(p,q)}(u,\tau)$ be the scale-specific local cross-covariance between channels $p$ and $q$.
+We define these in terms of the elements of the spectral matrix and of the autocorrelation wavelets, as follows,